Zeareau/ce-portfolio/README.md

 ---

-Thanks for checking it out.
+Thanks for checking it out!

-— Christopher Enriquez
+- Chris